informalsystems/modelator/jekyll/README.md

 # when you are finished, push the commits to new_page branch
 ```

+### Troubleshooting

+If you are using M1 Apple silicon then you might have issues running jekyll locally.

+TODO: write some help tips here

 ## Maintainance

 As discussed above, to add new changes or pages to the website, we need to update `main` branch.
 As per our [contribution guide](/CONTRIBUTING.md), please follow the rules of opening a PR to `main`.